vipinagrawal25/MeMC/README.md

 The surface of the membrane will respond to all the internal and external forces present.
 The internal ones are due to bending or stretching.
-If the user has read the section xx.xx of the document, then evaluation of these forces requires the knowledge of all the neighbours of a point.
+If the user has read the `subsection energy` in `section numerical implementation`  of the document, then evaluation of these forces requires the knowledge of all the neighbours of a point.
 For this purpose we rely on the python wrapper for [qhull](qhull.org), known as ConvexHull.
 We provide a utility script, `utils/gen_memc_conf.py` which takes the output from the `exe_start`, set all the